+This is how Leganto works out of the box.
 If instructors are publishing lists, we recommend the library do a final review at the beginning of the term to ensure all completed lists did get published, using either the Reading List Task List or analytics.

 Workflow #2: Instructor can’t publish the list at all

 - Hide the publish option from instructors, giving library full control and full responsibility.
 There are two settings to change to turn this off:

 - Configuration—Leganto—UI—Settings: Set the parameter “publish_as_button” to false